arcology-network/binary-releases/benchmarking-plan.md

 There is always an upper limit on the number of cores that a single server can actually have.
 Apart of the multicore scenario, a further question is if Arcology can effectively expand to multiple servers.

+### 1.3.
+AWS Fluctuation

+We oberseved a few of times that aws machines didn't not give up constant

 ---

 ## 2. Benchmarking